Hawiye: History

-According to the 12th-century author Al-Idrisi, the Hawiye clan occupied the coastal areas between Ras Hafun and Merca, as well as the lower basin of the lower Shabelle river.
+According to 12th-century author Al-Idrisi, the Hawiye clan occupied the coastal areas between Ras Hafun and Merca, as well as the lower basin of the lower Shabelle river.
 Al-Idrisi's mention of the Hawiye is the first documentary reference to a specific Somali group in the Horn of Africa.
 Later Arab writers also make references to the Hawiye clan in connection with both Merca and the lower Shabelle valley.
 Ibn Sa'id (1214–74), for instance, considered Merca to be the capital of the Hawiye, who lived in fifty villages on the bank of a river which he called "the nile of Mogadishu, a clear reference to the Shabelle river.

 One must mention the Hawīya and Garğēda who are also represented as clan families or clans among the Somali.
 Both groups seem to have been long established in the Sultanate of Bale: the early immigrants from Merca started from a Hawiya-occupied region and oral traditions relate the Garğēda with the time of the "holy war" in the 1530s.

 Along with Rahanweyn, the Hawiye clan also came under the Ajuran Empire control in the 13th century that governed much of southern Somalia and eastern Ethiopia, with its domain extending from Hobyo in the north, to Qelafo in the west, to Kismayo in the south.

-In these places and period of time, known to medieval writers as the Ajan Coast or côte d'Ajan, Harold Marcus also credits the leading role of the Hawiye in islamizing the communities of what is now southeast Ethiopia and southern Somalia during the 15th and 16th centuries.
+Known to medieval writers as the Ajan Coast Harold Marcus credits the role of the Hawiye-led commonwealth alliance in expanding and islamizing the communities of what is now southeast Ethiopia and southern Somalia during the 15th and 16th centuries.